richardp2/richardp2.github.io/_drafts/gcm17.md

 | Time (_PB_)  | [3:55:01][2] (_3:23:02_)      |
 {:style="width: auto"}

-On 06 August 2017 I managed to finish my second [marathon][1] :grinning:.
+On 06 August 2017, I managed to finish my second [marathon][1] :grinning:.
 This time, hopefully, it will not be remeasured and declared short!
 Earlier this year, when I finally decided on which marathon I wanted to do, I set myself a lofty goal of beating my PB from Manchester.
 Given Manchester was declared short, equalling my PB would have been enough.
 Unfortunately, I overdid it early on in the training and [injured myself][3] losing a week of training and having to start back gently.
 I decided that chasing my PB was probably not a good idea, but I would see how I felt on the day.

+> WARNING!
+This is another long post!
+> Basically the event organisation wasn't great and I didn't finish the last 7 miles as well as I would have liked, but otherwise, I'm very pleased with myself :wink:.
+I completed the marathon in less than 4 hours, but I spent a lot of time on my own.
+I probably won't look at doing any more small marathons again.

 I managed to get a lift up to Gloucester with Jason and Vanessa (_thanks both!_) which made life easier for me and Rosie.
 We parked up at the College almost next to the finish line and, after having a few problems with the machine not accepting the new pound coins, we made our way to the race village.
 I feel that I have seen quite a variety of race villages over the last couple of years, but this one was very different.
 We wandered through to the registration desks so Vanessa could change her vest and then started looking for the start so we would be ready.
 However, there were no signs anywhere.
 The finish line was fairly obvious, a funnel, a gantry and some pedestrian barriers along the quay where we were expecting it.
 The map we had to show the start was not at all clear so we had a look around, asked a few people (_including some of the pacers_) and the best answer we got was "well, I think it's along here somewhere".
 Not a promising start.